ljubicicrobert/SSIMS-Flow/README.md

 - **TR** = Feature tracking,
 - **ST** = Stabilization,
 - **OR** = Orthorectification,
+- **BF** = Best frame estimation,
 - **EN** = Image enhancement,
 - **OF** = Optical flow.

-Completed project stages, which have available results, will be indicated by the green icons in the lower right of the GUI footer, while uncompleted stages will be indicated by the gray icons.
+Completed project stages, which have available results, will be indicated by the green icons in the lower right of the GUI footer, while uncompleted stages will be indicated by the gray ones.

 ### Video unpacking